quinnleong/quinnleong.github.io/_film/2021-01-02-rodinal-quarantine-scanning.md

 ## 30-Minute Agitation Cycle

-These next three are from the batch where I agitated only a couple of times at the half-hour mark, and the grain looks a lot smoother to me.
+These next three are from the batch where I agitated only a couple of times at the half-hour mark, and the grain looks either similar (despite the higher speed) or smoother to me, especially on 1 and 3.
 This is definitely a good style for my preferences, so I'll be curious to see if the traditional development gives a result I like as much.

 ![](/assets/images/film/rodinal_comparisons_4.jpg){:.film-img}
 ![](/assets/images/film/rodinal_comparisons_5.jpg){:.film-img}